bigstephh732/SC-300-IAM-Labs/Phase-2-Condititional-Access-Basics/Lab05-Conditional-Access-Basics.md

 This is dynamic security.

+## What You Learned
+-Conditional Access evaluates access at sign-in -Policies are based on conditions and controls -Group-based targeting is best practice
+-MFA can be enforced dynamically
+-Conditional Access supports Zero Trust principles

 ## Screenshots Include:
-Save under:
-screenshots/lab05/
-Take the following:
-Conditional Access policies list
+Conditional Access Overview page
-Policy assignments (Users & groups)
-Cloud apps selection
-Grant controls (Require MFA)
-Policy overview page
-Suggested filenames:
-lab05-ca-policies.png
-lab05-ca-users-groups.png
-lab05-ca-cloud-apps.png
-lab05-ca-grant-controls.png
-lab05-ca-policy-overview.png

-## What You Learned
-Conditional Access evaluates access at sign-in Policies are based on conditions and controls Group-based targeting is best practice
-MFA can be enforced dynamically
-Conditional Access supports Zero Trust principles
+Conditional Access policies page (policy creation restricted)